 Cellular Imaging Technology

-A number of recently developed tools, including a variety of super resolution light microscopy techniques, as well as 3D electron microscopy techniques, are capable of providing nanoscale information about cells and tissues.
+A number of recently developed tools, including a variety of super resolution light microscopy techniques and 3D electron microscopy techniques, are capable of providing nanoscale information about cells and tissues.
 At the Center for Molecular Microscopy, our primary techniques include focused ion beam scanning electron microscopy (FIB-SEM, otherwise known as ion abrasion scanning electron microscopy, or IA-SEM), often in conjunction with correlative light microscopy, to image large samples in 3D and at nanoscale resolutions.

-FIB-SEM imaging requires that a sample be fixed, either chemically or by high-pressure freezing, stained with heavy metals, and embedded in resin.
+In FIB-SEM imaging, a sample is fixed chemically or by high-pressure freezing, stained with heavy metals, and then embedded in resin.
 In the FIB-SEM instrument, a thin (~ 5 nm) layer of material is ablated or milled away with an ion beam, revealing a polished face of the resin-embedded sample; this face is imaged with the scanning electron beam, and a subsequent layer milled again.
-By alternating imaging and material removal, this technique produces a stack of 2D images, which can then be reconstructed into 3D.
+By alternating imaging and milling, this technique produces a stack of 2D EM images, which can then be computationally reconstructed into a 3D image volume.
 Segmentation and analysis of this data can reveal the 3D shapes of many ultrastructural features of a cell or tissue, including cell membranes, cellular organelles, or even viral particles.

-Because traditional FIB-SEM imaging does not allow for imaging of specific probes, we are currently investigating a number of techniques to identify the localization of proteins or structures of interest.
+Currently, we are investigating a number of techniques to identify the localization of proteins or structures of interest.
 Some of these techniques include correlative fluorescent and electron microscopic imaging, electron-dense protein tags, as well as techniques that combine traditional immunolabeling for electron microscopy with 3D imaging.
 We are also working on hardware and software improvements that will allow for artifact-free imaging of larger biological samples.